FranHerrera/FranHerrera/README.md

 - 🔭 I’m currently working on ...
 CloudFramework.io
 - 🌱 I’m currently learning ...
 GCP, CloudFramework framework, PHP, node, python
 - 👯 I’m looking to collaborate on ...
-All startUp needs help ;)
+All startups who needs help 😁
 - 🤔 I’m looking for help with ...
 Data Science
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/franherreradugo/)